ivanoff/2valid/README.md

 );
 ```

-## Full error stack
+### Full error stack

-Validation failed with all types of error
+Validation failed with all types of errors

 ```javascript
 var vm = require('./index');